SaladinoBelisario/GitFlows/README.md

   - **NOT friendly with Continuous Delivery**.
   - Lack of consistency compared with other flows (Production code it's not Master code).
+  - Lack of confidence in Deployment and test suites (different environments for different branches).

   _Notes for a modern Gitflow:_
   The original author (Vincent Driessen) has posted an